+Information coming soon.
 Some hotels have coin laundry on site.
-We will likely not have access to laundry from June 26th to June 30th.
+We will likely not have access to laundry for couple of days out of the trip

 Tips

 Japan doesn't have a tipping culture.
 However, bar lounges at luxury hotels / fancy restaurant may charge service fee in addition to sales tax.